 \section{TTMs with $4\le\ell\le8$}

 \begin{widetext} In this appendix, we present the plots of the mode frequencies for all three families of TTMs for the cases of $4\le\ell\le8$.
-The plots for the original $n=0$ families shows the mode frequencies over the full range of $\bar{a}$.
-For the two new families, the main part of each figure show the mode frequencies for the large-$\bar{a}$ end of each sequences and an inset figure illustrates the asymptotic behavior of each sequence as $\bar{a}$ approaches the Schwarzschild limit of $\bar{a}=0$.
+The plots for the original $n=0$ families show the mode frequencies over the full range of $\bar{a}$.
+For the two new families, the main part of each figure shows the mode frequencies for the large-$\bar{a}$ end of each sequence and an inset figure illustrates the asymptotic behavior of each sequence as $\bar{a}$ approaches the Schwarzschild limit of $\bar{a}=0$.

 \end{widetext}